dlammerse/TestForce/README.md

   - project tab
   - choose new in Project SDK section, select JDK and direct to your java/jdk folder

+- IntelliJ will prompt to autoamtically install plugins.
+Install the following:
+  - gherkin (if more gherkin are offered choose only the newest)
-- install plugins: gherkin, cucumber
+  - cucumber for java